PeterCamilleri/CX16/utilities/assist_16/README.md

-zp, abs | The A register, and Z flag. zpi     | The A and Y registers, and Z flag. zpy     | The A register, and Z flag.
+zp, abs | The A register, and Z flag. zpi     | The A and Y registers, and Z flag. zpy     | The A register, and Z flag. zx, abx | The A register, and Z flag. zy, aby | The A register, and Z flag.

 *Example:*